moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/metamask.md

 ---
 title: How to Connect MetaMask
-description: This guide walks you through how to connect MetaMask, a browser-based Ethereum wallet, to your Tanssi EVM Appchain and how to transfer funds.
+description: This guide walks you through how to connect MetaMask, a browser-based Ethereum wallet, to your Tanssi EVM appchain and how to transfer funds.
 ---

 # Interacting with your Tanssi EVM Appchain Using MetaMask

 ## Introduction {: #introduction }

-Developers building dApps on top of Tanssi EVM Appchains can leverage their Ethereum compatibility features by integrating known Ethereum wallets, such as [MetaMask](https://metamask.io/){target=\_blank}.
-By doing so, they can use the injected library MetaMask provides to interact with the Tanssi EVM Appchain.
+Developers building dApps on top of Tanssi EVM appchains can leverage their Ethereum compatibility features by integrating known Ethereum wallets, such as [MetaMask](https://metamask.io/){target=\_blank}.
+By doing so, they can use the injected library MetaMask provides to interact with the Tanssi EVM appchain.

-This guide takes you through all the necessary steps: from installing Metamask, to setting up a wallet, and finally connecting it to your Tanssi EVM Appchain.
+This guide takes you through all the necessary steps: from installing Metamask, to setting up a wallet, and finally connecting it to your Tanssi EVM appchain.

 !!! note
     You should never share your seed phrase (mnemonic) or private key with anyone.
 This gives them direct access to your funds.
 This guide is for educational purposes only.